 Defend well and then hit your opponents on the counter.
 There’s great synergy on this one and it’s difficult to go wrong.

+One of Best Arena 6 Decks is the giant deck.
 One of the easiest cards in the game to play with, the Giant has a decent kit.
 He is a Rare and therefore easy to level up.
 He’s got very good health for his elixir cost.

 It’s got a solid elixir cost of 3.8, but it’s really fun to play with.
 Defend with Barbarians and Musketeer, then use Giant/Valkyrie to tank.
 Use Baby Dragon for defensive support and Skeleton Barrel for offensive support.
 Zap takes care of Infernos and Poison cleans up swarms while getting tower damage.